 Most folks who refuse to take down their Christmas decor in a timely manner can expect dark luck that stems from laziness, having too much pride for

-creating a future lucky psychic connection to the next Christmas.
+If by some fluke you don’t realize this after Groundhog Day has passed then you can still save yourself by committing to the unthinkable.
+You must leave the decor up 365 days a year thereby creating a future lucky psychic connection to the next Christmas.
 Although you must follow through, and truly accept the Spirit Of Christmas into your heart.
-Don’t let any of the decor wear, tear, or fall into disarray!
-In addition you can’t mix other holiday decor in the same room.
+Each day must be celebrated as the Christmas season complete with gifts kept under the tree.
+These presents must be given away to others on the 25th of each month or the dreaded Christmas Curse will befall you!
+In addition don’t let any of the dandy decor wear, tear, or fall into disarray!
+Keep everything dusted, and in top shape!
+Also, you can’t mix other holiday decor in the same room.
 No Easter, Halloween, etc!
-Also be sure to pray at least once a week to Santa Claus, and his Angel Father Sarandiel, sometimes called The Grandfather Of Christmas.
+Under other circumstances, this might fly but you’re fighting for your lucky life here!
+Please be sure to pray at least once a week to Santa Claus, and his Angel Father Sarandiel sometimes called The Grandfather Of Christmas.
 Ask them to instill the Christmas Spirit within you so you create a direct conduit to the coveted Christmas Crystal.

 Decorating For Christmas Too Early

 Malevolent misfortune is also possible on the other end of the scale when first putting up decor before Christmas.
 The earliest you can decorate for Christmas is November 3rd after All Souls Day Of The Dead is over.
 After Thanksgiving Day on Black Friday is the preferred time in the paranormal community for maximum holiday spirit!
 In addition, you are free to Buy Christmas decor and store it any time of year.
 Feel free to take advantage of any shopping deals you might find throughout the year!